-In April 2023, the Board approved an employee stock purchase plan (the "ESPP") which became effective upon approval at the Annual Meeting in June 2023.
-The ESPP allows eligible employees of the Company to purchase shares of our common stock through payroll deductions over 24-month offering periods.
-The per share purchase price will be the lower of 85% of the closing trading price per share of our common stock on the first trading date of an offering period in which a participant is enrolled or85% of the closing trading price per share on the purchase date.
+In April 2023, our Board of Directors approved an employee stock purchase plan (as may be amended from time to time, the "ESPP") which became effective upon approval at the 2023 Annual Meeting.
+The ESPP allows eligible employees of the Company to purchase shares of our common stock through payroll deductions.
+Offering periods are generally over a 24-month period and begin in May and November of each year.
+The per share purchase price will be the lower of 85% of the closing trading price per share of our common stock on the first trading date of an offering period in which a participant is enrolled or 85% of the closing trading price per share on the purchase date.
 Participant purchases are limited to a maximum of \$25,000 of fair value of our stock per calendar year.
 The Company is authorized to grant up to 2,000,000 shares of common stock under the ESPP.
-The first offering period of the ESPP commenced in December 2023 and as of March 31, 2024, the Company had not issued any shares of common stock under the ESPP.
-We recognized \$0.1 million of stock-based compensation expenses related to the ESPP in the three months ended March 31, 2024.
+The first offering period of the ESPP commenced in December 2023.